This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Counting Billions → ... + Milyar + (...)

-Next is milyar, which means "billion".
+Next after the millions is milyar, which means "billion".

 e.g. 1,000,000,000 = Satu milyar